Afunakwa/RPNCalculator/README.md

 # RPNCalculator
 A simple Java RPN calculator class.
-It considers a valid RPN expression string one for which every number and operator symbol are separated by spaces
+It considers a valid RPN expression a string for which every number and operator symbol is separated by a space